yandex-cloud/docs/en/_tutorials/web/prefetch.md

 ## Test the CDN {#check-cdn-working}

-1. Wait for the DNS records to be updated and the file to be preloaded to CDN servers.
+1. Wait until the DNS records are updated (this may take a few hours) and the file is prefetched to the CDN servers.
 1. Download the file at the new URL:

    ```